Surry County, Virginia

-Surry County is a county in the Commonwealth of Virginia.
+Surry County is a county in the southeastern part of the Commonwealth of Virginia.
 As of the 2020 census, the population was 6,561.

 In 1652, Surry County was formed from the portion of James City County south of the James River.
 For more than 350 years it has depended on an agricultural economy.
 The county has 19 sites listed on the National Register, including a landmark occupied in 1676 known as Bacon's Castle and Chippokes Plantation (now a state park).
 The Jamestown Ferry provides easy access to Virginia's Historic Triangle, featuring Jamestown, Williamsburg, and Yorktown, linked by the National Park Service's Colonial Parkway.

 The county is known for farming, curing Virginia Hams, and harvesting lumber, notably Virginia pine.

 History

 During the times of the Virginia Colony, Surry County was formed in 1652 from a portion of James City County (one of the original 8 counties formed in 1634) south of the James River.
 It was named for the English county of Surrey.
 Surry County initially consisted of two parishes of the Church of England: Lawne's Creek and Southwark.

 Nearby, in 1665, Arthur Allen built a Jacobean brick house.
 A decade later it became known as Bacon's Castle because it was occupied as a fort or "castle" during Bacon's Rebellion against the Royal Governor, Sir William Berkeley.
 (Nathaniel Bacon never lived at Bacon's Castle, but rather at Curles Neck Plantation in Henrico County, about 30 miles upriver on the James River's northern bank).

 The first town, Cobham, was established in 1691 at the mouth of Gray's Creek, where it flows into the James River.
 Neighboring Sussex County was formed from the southwestern end of Surry County in 1754.
-After the American Revolutionary War, during which Tarleton's raiders looted the county, Surry County became part of the new Commonwealth of Virginia, one of the first 13 United States.
+After the American Revolutionary War, during which the British Legion looted the county, Surry County became part of the new Commonwealth of Virginia, one of the first 13 United States.

 During the American Civil War, the Confederate Army included the Surry Light Artillery and the Surry Cavalry.